 Newton-Stewart State Recreation Area Campground

 The Patoka Lake Campground has roughly 450 partial hookup sites.
-The majority of the sites are paved with fire rings and electric access.
-The bathrooms and shower houses are clean and well equipped.
+The majority of the sites are paved with fire rings and have electric access.
+The bathrooms and shower houses are clean and well-equipped.

 - Bicycle Trails

 - Bird Watching

 - Picnic Shelters